 3. SURVEYS ON THE GO

 This app is different in the sense that most of the surveys here are based on your lifestyle, experiences with shopping, and entertainment.
-The surveys and the kind of surveys are much more limited, but they can be more fun to fill out.
+The surveys and the kind of surveys are much more limited, but they can be more fun to fill out and a great way to earn online.
 Whenever a new paid survey is available, the app immediately sends you a notification on your phone signaling that there’s an available survey to complete.
 Unfortunately, all their surveys are only available in the US.

 With Surveys On The Go, you can expect to rate media like TV shows and movies, describe your shopping experiences, and evaluating products you’ve used in the past.
 The nice thing about this app is even when you don’t qualify for a survey, you might still get a small payout for your time.
 Most surveys with this app however are usually only $.25 to a $1.00 and their not always abundant.
 Having your location setting turned on tends to result in more surveys being sent allowing you to qualify for more location-based surveys.